South Australian Liberal Party: Opposition (1982–1993)

 John Olsen succeeded Tonkin as leader in 1982, and led the Liberals to defeats at the 1985 and 1989.
 In the latter, the Liberals won a bare majority of the two-party vote.
 However, much of that majority was wasted on landslides in their rural heartland, allowing Labor to eke out a two-seat majority.

 Olsen resigned to take up a Senate seat soon afterward, and was succeeded by Dale Baker.
-By 1992, however, Baker had been unable to gain much ground on Labor despite festering anger over its handling of the collapse of the State Bank of Australia.
+By 1992, however, Baker had been unable to gain much ground on Labor despite festering anger over its handling of the collapse of the State Bank of South Australia.
 Baker resigned as leader and called for a spill of all leadership positions.
 Olsen resigned from the Senate soon afterward, and Baker intended to hand the leadership back to Olsen as soon as Olsen was safely back in the legislature.
-This gambit backfired, however, former Tonkin minister Dean Brown, returned to politics after a seven-year absence.
+This gambit backfired, however, when former Tonkin minister Dean Brown returned to politics after a seven-year absence.
 Olsen, like Baker, was from the conservative wing of the party, while Brown was from the moderate wing.
 Brown narrowly defeated Olsen in the leadership vote.